sonuprasad66/sonuprasad66/README.md

 </div>

 <div width="100%" display="flex">
-<h3 align="left">- I'm a Full Stack Web Developer with a specialization in MERN stack, focuses on writing clean and efficient code 👨‍🎓</h3>
+<h3 align="left">- I'm a Full Stack Web Developer with a specialization in MERN stack, focusing on writing clean and efficient code 👨‍🎓</h3>
-<h3 align="left">- Currently looking for a new opprtunity 🤖</h3>
+<h3 align="left">- Currently looking for a new opportunity. 🤖</h3>
 </div>
 <br/>